koichi-murakami/centos_sdk/README.md

 # ./build_image.sh
 ~~~

-## Docker Hub Auto Build
+## Docker hub auto build
 This repository is linked to docker hub.
-When a new Dockerfile is pushed,
+When a new `Dockerfile` is pushed,
 a process building a correspondig docker image is triggered.